-Once the place has been chosen, you have to go get a wedding file from the town hall.
+Once the place has been chosen, you have to go get a marriage file at the town hall.

-You can also ask on what date and time the wedding can be celebrated and start setting a date (this depends on the availability of the mayor or deputies who perform the marriages).
+You can also ask what date and time the wedding can be celebrated and start setting a date (this depends on the availability of the mayor or the deputies who celebrate the weddings).

-In general, you will be asked for the following documents for both spouses:
+In general, you will be asked for the following documents for the 2 spouses:

-- proof of address or residence ( example: water / electricity / gas bill, tax notice, proof of residence tax )
+- proof of address or residence ( example: water / electricity / gas bill, tax notice, proof of housing tax )

-- information on witnesses ( surname, first name, date and place of birth, profession and domicile, copy of their identity document, etc. )
+- information on the witnesses ( surname, first name, date and place of birth, profession and residence, copy of their identity document, etc. )

 FOR SPOUSES BORN IN FRANCE: birth certificate (full copy or extract with filiation) less than 3 months old when filing the file

-FOR SPOUSES BORN ABROAD: birth certificate of a maximum of 6 months (no time limit if the system of the country of origin does not provide for the updating of their acts).
+FOR SPOUSES BORN ABROAD: birth certificate of 6 months maximum (no time limit if the system of the country of origin does not provide for the updating of its certificates).
 You can request this document on the Ofpra website.

 As a refugee, you may be asked for specific documents.
-It is the town hall which will tell you which documents are required.
-If you are asked for a "custom certificate", you will have to request it from Ofpra.
+The town hall will tell you which documents are required.
+If you are asked for a "custom certificate", it is no longer to be given since February 15, 2023.